 Also if you think that this task is too much for you, there are companies that do this professionally.
 Alternatively, you can hire a freelance developer to handle the migration for you.

 Conclusion – Joomla vs WordPress

-When it comes to choosing CMS for your website WordPress overall a better option.
+When it comes to choosing CMS for your website, WordPress overall is a better option.
 With a much larger plugin library, you get much more functionality.
-If there is a feature you need for your website someone has already made a plugin for that.
+If there is a feature you need for your website, someone has already made a plugin for that.